 Appearing at markets

-Having a pitch at a market is a good place to launch your menu and find out how popular your food is with the public.
+Having a pitch at a market is a good place to launch your menu and find out how popular your menu is with your food truck customers.
 You can gauge their feedback and adjust your menu accordingly to meet demand.
 Markets are a great way to start getting established on the street food scene and build up a reputation as the go-to place for great food.
 You could start off with a regular pitch at the same market, then gradually branch out to increase the number of locations you attend as the business grows.

 Once you have honed your skills at running your food truck or trailer, another way to operate is by getting into the festival scene.
 Festivals are seasonal, so it’s well worth planning your programme in advance and booking your pitches early so you are booked out every weekend for the summer and Christmas seasons.
 Festivals offer great opportunities to cater for crowds who are enjoying the event and looking forward to a delicious treat and more open to trying something new.